Always on the lookout for a great place to have coffee, we chanced upon this quaint café right inside the old walls of Manila.

 Intramuros, literally translated means within the walls.
 The 8-foot thick, 22-foot high walls were built by the Spaniards in the 16th century as a line of defense against foreign invaders.
-These ramparts contained what was Manila back in the days.
-And nestled in one of these fortifications is the café of choice for most metropolitan people, Starbucks.
+These ramparts contained what was Manila back in the day.
+And nestled in one of these fortifications is the café of choice for most metropolitan people, Starbucks Coffee.

 The café’s ceilings and walls were of adobe, curving from the floor to ceiling and back to floor again.
 Colorful coffee-related paintings hang on these bended walls.
 The illusion of a coffee house from bygone days, however, would have been complete if not for the modern furniture and the lighted food racks at the counter.